micongiu/java_piscine/day_01/ex01/README.md

 The `User` class now uses the `UserIdsGenerator` to get its unique `identifier` in the constructor.
 The `identifier` field is declared as `final`, making it read-only after initialization.
 This ensures that the user's ID cannot be changed after the user object is created.

-### Program Class

-The `Program` class demonstrates the creation of multiple `User` objects.
-Because of the `UserIdsGenerator`, each user will have a unique ID, even if they share the same name.
-The output shows the generated user information, including the unique identifiers.

 This exercise provides a practical example of how to generate unique IDs and how to use the Singleton pattern.
 It also demonstrates how to make fields read-only to protect data integrity.